 ETIAS for Tuvaluan Underage Travelers

-From 2021, the ETIAS for Tuvaluans will be an obligatory European entry requirement for travelers of all ages, including minors.
+From late 2022 onwards, the ETIAS for Tuvaluans will be an obligatory European entry requirement for travelers of all ages, including minors.

 Parents and guardians of Tuvaluan underage children may obtain an ETIAS authorization on the child’s behalf.
 In order to do so, the parent will have to fill out the form with the minor’s data.